shweta-yadav15/Audio-Classification/README.md

 ---

 ## Tools Used
-Keras API is used for major part of the project on top of TensorFlow along with few other libraries like NumPy, Pandas, Scikit-Learn.
+Keras API is used for major part of the project on top of TensorFlow along with few other libraries like NumPy, Pandas, Scikit-Learn and Librosa.
+Librosa is a python package widely used for audio and music processing.
+It allows to load audio in the notebook as a NumPy array for analysis and manipulation.
+Librosa’s load() function is used for much of the preprocessing.
+The advantage of using it is that it converts the sampling rate to 22.05kHz by default as well as normalize the data so the bit-depth values are in range [-1,1].